 2021 is the year of cryptocurrencies.
 For example, the Bitcoin price climbed several thousand euros within a few months.
-Anyone wanted to cut a slice of this development as an investor had to deal with aspects such as hard wallets and the crypto exchanges.
-Brokers discovered the trends in Bitcoin and other altcoins, relatively quickly.
+Anyone who wanted to cut this development slice as an investor had to deal with tricky wallets and the crypto exchanges.
+Brokers discovered the trends in Bitcoin and other altcoins relatively quickly.
 Bitcoin CFD Trading has become vital today.
 And more and more providers are jumping on the bandwagon – in other words, the CFD broker offering Bitcoin as an underlying asset.
 What makes contracts on cryptocurrencies so interesting?

 Bitcoin CFD trading: essential facts at a glance